LIU Global FAQs

 1. Do I go to one country for four years or different countries every year?

-LIU Global students spend their first three years living and learning at the college’s centers in Costa Rica, Europe, China, and Asia-Pacific Australia, acquiring a cross-cultural education that is becoming increasingly valuable in our rapidly globalizing world.
-The final year of the program begins with the International Research and Internship Semester (IRIS) at an LIU Global center and culminates in a Capstone semester in New York City, where students complete another internship and write a senior thesis before graduating with a B.A. in Global Studies.
-LIU Global students develop a world confidence through living, traveling and studying in dominant regions around the world.
+LIU Global students spend their first three years living at the college’s centers in Costa Rica, Europe, and Australia, acquiring a cross-cultural education that is becoming increasingly valuable in our rapidly globalizing world.
+The final year of the program begins with the International Research and Internship Semester at one of LIU Global’s numerous Center or partner locations around the world and culminates in a Capstone semester in New York City, where students complete another internship and write a senior thesis before graduating with a B.A. in Global Studies.
+LIU Global students develop a world confidence through, living and traveling in important regions of the world.

 2. How long can I stay overseas?

-Freshmen attend the Costa Rica center for the foundation year, sophomores participate in the Europe Center, and juniors have the ability to spend a year in China, and/or Asia-Pacific Australia.
+Freshmen attend the Costa Rica center for the foundation year, sophomores study in our locations in Western and central/eastern Europe, and juniors spend a year in China, Australia/Pacific.
 The fall semester of the senior year is spent completing an international internship and independent research project at an LIU Global center, and the spring semester is spent in New York City, where students complete another internship and write a senior thesis before graduating with a B.A. in Global Studies.

 3. What do I major in?
 What about minors?